Every HTML page generated by Fossil has the following basic structure:

 animation is disabled by setting the attribute to

-Before expanding the TH1 within the header and footer, Fossil first initializes a number of TH1 variables to values that depend on respository settings and the specific page being generated.
+Before expanding the TH1 within the header and footer, Fossil first initializes a number of TH1 variables to values that depend on repository settings and the specific page being generated.

 project_name - The project_name variable is filled with the name of the project as configured under the Admin/Configuration menu.